 To construct our instrument, we use the annual information on plant ownership within the LBD data.
-Defining M&A activity using cases in which plant ownership switches from one firm to another, our identification strategy focuses on plant ownership changes between two firms, each of which operated at least one plant in the local labor market one year prior to the merger.
+Defining M&A activity using cases in which plant ownership switches from one firm to another, our identification strategy focuses on plant ownership changes between two firms each of which operated at least one plant in the local labor market one year prior to the merger.
 Since prior to the merger both acquirer and seller firms operated plants in the local labor market, the switch in plant ownership shifts local-level employer concentration.
 Moreover, by focusing on M&A activity of firms that had existing plants in the local labor market before the merger, we are able to exploit variation in plant ownership and concentration, which is not driven by plant openings or closings.
-To avoid a weak instruments problem, we require that the combined employment share of both the acquiring and selling firms in the local labor market exceeds a threshold of either 5 percent or 10 percent, one year prior to the merger.
+To avoid a weak instruments problem, we require that the combined employment share of both the acquiring and selling firms in the local labor market exceeds a threshold of either 5% or 10%, one year prior to the merger.
 We instrument the five-year change in local-level log(HHI) using lagged measures of M&A activity in a given local labor market.
-To this end, we define a set of instruments
+To this end, we define a set of instruments based on the log number of plants (or alternatively the log number of employees) involved in M&A transactions in a given year, industry, and either county or commuting zone.
+Plant involvement in M&A activity is defined by plant ownership switches as explained above.
+We then use instrumented changes in local level employer concentration to predict log changes in wages, after controlling for industry-by-year fixed effects and changes in a vector of plant- and local-level characteristics.
+Specifically, we run the following regressions: